lawwwlin/sniffles/README.md

 Sniffles is an application to connect dog and their owners with new playmates nearby.

-It is features a real time live chat update using Socket.io and updates on new matches with a traditional swipe feature.
+It features a real time live chat update using Socket.io and updates on new matches with a traditional swipe feature.

 ## Final Product